dennis-kao/MendelianRNA-seq-DB/README.md

 ### Distributed file systems and pipeline performance
 In order to circumvent the issue of write locks each worker process in SpliceJunctionDiscovery is assigned a single gene and writes to a single text file.
 As a result, each sample folder contains around 15000 to 22000 gene text files if you were to run the pipeline against all protein coding genes.

 Using a DFS does not affect the performance of SpliceJunctionDiscovery, however, it does affect AddJunctionsToDatabase significantly.
-Because the script opens, reads, and closes many small files using a DFS will result in a majority of runtime spent looking for these files on the server.
+Because the script opens, reads, and closes many small files, using a DFS will result in a majority of runtime spent looking for these files on the server.
 In my experience, this increased runtime from 5 minutes (on a local SSD) to over 40 hours (on the server).
-Therefore, it is reccomended that you copy over or generate the files created by SpliceJunctionDiscovery to a local drive before running AddJunctionsToDatabase.
+Therefore, it is reccomended that you copy over the files created by SpliceJunctionDiscovery to a local drive or simply generate them on a local drive before running AddJunctionsToDatabase.